Peptide Modifications: KLH, BSA, OVA Conjugates

 - The mixture is stirred for 3 hours at room temperature or overnight at 4°C.

-- Add 3 mL of ammonium bicarbonate (0.1 M) before Lyophilization.
+- Add 3 mL of PBS (pH7.4) or ammonium bicarbonate (0.1 M, for acidic peptides) before Lyophilization.

 Please click here to get a peptide synthesis service quote now!